-0
+Final Presentation/Exam 50points

 1000 points

 Throughout the semester, bonus point opportunities (a value of up to 15 points) can be achieved.
 These points are “extra” point opportunities not included in the 1000 point rubric which are based on class preparedness, readings and participation on random dates during the course.
 Due to these extra point possibilities, the final point outcome for the course is the final grade.
 In regard to the participation grade, this grade is includes participation in the classroom, in revision work, attendance and preparation for class.